cujojs/when/docs/api.md

     at node.js:906:3
 ```

 The error is tagged with "Potentially unhandled rejection" and an *id*, `[1]` in this case, to visually call out that it is potentially unhandled.
+If the rejection is handled at a later time, a second message including the same id will be logged to help correlate which rejection was handled.
+Read on to find out why this might happen.

 ### Rejections handled later